 Intellect is also not keen on previously published material, textbooks, readers, companions and overviews that are aimed at the general reader.
 Make sure you aim your work at the academic market.

-1. We am to provide a vital space for widening critical debate in new and emerging subjects, so think original and multidisciplinary and present scholarly work at the cross section of arts, media and creative practice.
+1. We are to provide a vital space for widening critical debate in new and emerging subjects, so think original and multidisciplinary and present scholarly work at the cross section of arts, media and creative practice.

 2. Although we do not publish PhD theses they can often be a good starting point for consideration as a research monograph.